sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 - VP Budget Owner

-Note: the above signature authority also applies to signing of Vendor DPAs, with the Director of Legal as the back-up signer.
-If a Vendor has requested a DPA amendment, the Director of Legal has signature authority for that amendment.
+Note: the above signature authority also applies to signing of Vendor DPAs, with the VP Legal as the back-up signer.
+If a Vendor has requested a DPA amendment, the VP Legal has signature authority for that amendment.

-For vendor contracts, authorized signers may delete authority to teammates in manager-level roles or above.
+For vendor contracts, authorized signers may delegate authority to teammates in manager-level roles or above.
 Delegation must be made in writing, either via email with copy to [legal@sourcegraph.com](mailto:legal@sourcegraph.com), or via Slack with a screenshot of the delegation sent to [legal@sourcegraph.com](mailto:legal@sourcegraph.com).

 ### Who sends out the Vendor contract for signature?